pploegaert/dev_ops/README.md

 # Open vStorage Devops Tools

-This repo contains handy tools to automaticly setup, manage and troubleshoot Open vStorage clusters.
+This repo contains handy tools to automaticaly setup, manage and troubleshoot Open vStorage clusters.

 ## Branch Info
 * The 'master' branch is marked as the main but unstable branch